Skip to footer content

 PdfDocument pdfDoc = PdfDocument.renderUrlAsPdf("https://docs.google.com/forms/d/e/1FAIpQLSeI8_vYyaJgM7SJM4Y9AWfLq-tglWZh6yt7bEXEOJr_L-hV1A/viewform?formkey=dGx0b1ZrTnoyZDgtYXItMWVBdVlQQWc6MQ");

-// this will flatten only form fields and field annotations
+// Flatten form fields and annotations in the PDF

 pdfDoc.getForm().flatten();